-Cocos Island lies off the Pacific coast of Costa Rica and is the only island in the tropical eastern Pacific with a tropical rain forest.
+Cocos Island lies off the Pacific coast of Costa Rica and is the only island in the tropical eastern Pacific with a tropical rainforest.
 Surrounded by deep waters with counter-currents, Cocos Island National Park is admired by scuba divers for its populations of large marine species.

-Due to its geographical position, the oceanic island of volcanic origin is the first landmark met by the North Equatorial Counter Current and a point of confluence of other marine currents.
+Due to its geographical position, the oceanic island of volcanic origin is the first landmark met by the North Equatorial Counter Current and a confluence point of other marine currents.
 This makes it a dispersing center of larvae of marine species from various parts of the Pacific Ocean.

 Cocos Island National Park is of irreplaceable global conservation value, reminding us what parts of tropical oceans historically looked like.